isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/architecture.md

 **Front-end Apps**: Front-end apps like, SPA (Single Page Applications), Mobile Apps, JavaScript Apps, to consume the JSON Form Representation and render the form on a client.

 **Forms Web SDK (Client-Side Runtime)**: Forms Web SDK is a client-side JavaScript library.
-It allows you to apply server-side validations on form fields, maintain state of the form, and provides hooks to connect form with UI layer or adaptive forms rendered component.
+It allows you to apply client-side validations on form fields, maintain state of the form, and provides hooks to connect form with UI layer or adaptive forms rendered component.
 It allows customers to validate constrains applied to various fields of a form and hooks to connect JSON representation of form to the UI framework.
 The Forms Web SDK has the following components:
 • **Business rule processor**: The business rule processor accepts the forms JSON representation as input, manages the state of the form fields, executes rules, and event handlers present in the JSON.
 • **React binder**: Provides hooks over controller to add state to Form Components.
 It is also helpful in pre-filling a form.
-• **Components library**: It provides react Spectrum Components and uses hooks in React Binder module to add state to those components.
+• **Components library**: It provides React Spectrum Components and uses hooks in React Binder module to add state to those components.

 <!-- **View Library (UI Layer)**: A custom form application built in a front-end language.
 You can use react, Angular, Flutter, NPM, Vue.js, Ionic, BootStrap, or any other language to built front end.
 You can also use the Headless Adaptive Forms Super Component, provided out-of-the-box, inside a react application to render a headless adaptive form.
 Headless adaptive forms super component makes use of OOTB react spectrum -based form components to render the Headless adaptive form.